 2013 / ‘Street Compositions’ @ “Home/s”, curated by Daphne Dragona and Katerina Gkoutziouli, Goethe-Institut Athens & Benaki Museum, Athens (GR)

-In the first part of the project I use the evening streets as an input.
+In the first part of the project, the evening streets are the input.
 The time when daylight fades, windows start lighting up, I record (photograph) the buildings along a taken street to make large-scale panoramas.

-Then I create a punch card where the code is created by punching holes where the lit windows are.
+Then I make punch cards where the code is created by punching holes where the lit windows are.
 The punch card is decoded by a custom made music box into a tune.

 The outcome is a rhythmic soundscape of the street.
 The sound is a reflection of a self-organized pattern of urban structures.
 It’s variation and complexity depends on scale and liveliness of the moment and the environment.
 Trough simple interaction (just by playing it), a mechanical, hand-cranked machine turns people’s unconscious collaboration into a personal, poetic moment.

 The second part of the project aims to bring back the melody to its original environment as an installation.